akane0915/team-cole/_content/04-past-events/2016-05-20-fall-auction.md

 title: Fall Auction
 alt_title: 2015 Fall Auction
 money_raised: $47,000
-summary: 'Team Cole held its annual fundraising auction on November 14th, 2015 at digital digs of Sq1 in Portland, Oregon.
+summary: Team Cole held its annual fundraising auction on November 14th, 2015 at digital digs of Sq1 in Portland, Oregon.
 The purpose of the event was to support the family of Nathalie Traller who, until recently, had been fighting ASAP (Alveolar Soft Part Sarcoma).
-The $47,000 in proceeds went to help the Traller family pay for the many medical bills they had accrued over Nathalie’s struggle, and also helped 11 other families selected throughout the year. '
+The proceeds raised went to support the Traller family and 11 other families throughout the year.
 photos:
   -
     photo_image: /assets/img/gallery/pok3.jpg
     photo_title: ""
     photo_caption: ""